Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

+This post is a long and complete answer.
 The short answer: the cutting edge is narrow, and you won’t last long counting on it.
 Don’t bother!
+Replace a device only when it is no longer useful to you.

-When to replace a Wi-Fi router: It’s always case by case
+Wi-Fi hardware replacement: It’s always case by case

 1. Broken hardware

-This is the most obvious.
+This case is the most obvious.
 If something is broken, then you need to replace it.

-When it comes to a Wi-Fi router, stuff can be broken on the inside — the router itself might look fine physically.
-Its internal memory or circuitry can get damaged for one reason or another.
-A botched firmware update is often the culprit.
+When it comes to networking hardware, stuff often breaks on the inside.
+A router can look fine physically, but its internal memory or circuitry is damaged for one reason or another—a botched firmware update is often enough to render it useless.

-My latest experience was a Synology RT2600ac.
+My latest experience of a router going bye-bye was another Synology RT2600ac.
 After five-plus years of working nonstop, one day, it started to reboot constantly.
 As it turned out, its internal flash memory’s endurance ran out and could no longer hold the information necessary for the boot process.
-Another is a 3-year-used TP-Link Archer C5400X that stopped working properly one day for no apparent reason.
+Another is a 3-year-old TP-Link Archer C5400X that stopped working properly one day for no apparent reason.

-So, if your router is broken, you have no choice but to replace it.
-But this applies to everything and has nothing to do with Wi-Fi standards.
-It could happen to a brand-new router, too.
+So, if your hardware is broken, you have no choice but to replace it.
+But this applies to everything and could happen to a brand-new piece of hardware.

 2. Security risk